flapdragon/word-cloud-of-hate/README.md

 # word-cloud-of-hate

-made with love and create-react-app
+made with love, hate, create-react-app and react-wordcloud